 SWIG (Simplified Wrapper and Interface Generator) is a compiler that integrates C and C++ with languages including Perl, Python, Tcl, Ruby, PHP, Java, C#, D, Go, Lua, Octave, R, Scheme, Ocaml, Modula-3, Common Lisp, and Pike.
 SWIG can also export its parse tree into Lisp s-expressions and XML.

 SWIG reads annotated C/C++ header files and creates wrapper code (glue code) in order to make the corresponding C/C++ libraries available to the listed languages, or to extend C/C++ programs with a scripting language.

-Estimated disk space required: 77 MB (up to 1.1 GB for tests)
+Estimated disk space required: 94 MB (1.1 GB with tests)

-Boost-1.61.0 for tests, and any of the languages mentionned in the introduction, as run-time dependencies
+Boost-1.61.0 for tests, and any of the languages mentioned in the introduction, as run-time dependencies

 User Notes: http://wiki.linuxfromscratch.org/blfs/wiki/swig